cirofabianbermudez/01_simple_adder_uvm/README.md

 	2. It is a good practice to use header guard with the preprocessor directives `ifndef/define/endif`to avoid importing the package multiple times
 	2. Include `top_test.sv`
 4. In `tb.sv` import `top_test_pkg`

+> **Note 01:**  A header guard is a preprocessor directive used in programming languages to prevent a header file from being included more than once.

 This is the bare minimum structure for the UVM testbench, you can run this code without errors but it doesnt do anything yet besides displaying a message, from here the idea is to add the remaining pieces like environment, driver, monitor, transaction and more.
 The `run_phase` task in `top_test.sv` is just displaying a message rigth now but it is in charge of starting the sequence that will stimulate the DUT later keep this in mind.
 To compile and run the code it is necessary to have a `Makefile` with everything configured, please refer to the `Makefile` provided.